katersonnbert/gitnotes/Graphic.md

 - a new toolbar appears up top - change Rx and Ry to the same values to define the radius of the corners.
 - done.

+## Add lines and arrows
+    Draw a line (Shift+F6)
+    Open Fill and Stroke dialog (Shift+Ctrl+F)
+    Select Stroke Style tab
+    Choose an arrow for the Start Marker or End Marker

 ## Gotchas